 Meet me after school and let’s go to the cafe.
 We haven’t gone in forever.

 I checked my watch, and since I was still good on time, I pulled my laptop from under my bed and got comfortable laying on my stomach.
-The old Macbook came to life slowly, and I waited patiently, drumming my fingers on the edge.
-The desktop finally lit up and the first thing I did was start up Skype.
+The old Macbook came to life slowly.
+I waited patiently, drumming my fingers on the edge.
+The laptop finally lit up and the first thing I did was start up Skype.
 There was only one person on my contact list, and that was my older brother, Logan.

 “Hey, Sam.”
 He smiled and ran his hand through his hair like he had just gotten up.
 It was just as dark as mine but shorter.
 The rest of his room was dimly lit up behind him, and I saw his messy bed in the corner.

 “Hey, sorry I haven’t been on in a while.”

 “That’s what happens when you become a senior.
 It’s even worse when you’re in college, trust me.”
 He grinned.
 “How’s that going by the way?
 School, I mean, is it as horrible as always?”